stellawu734/bamazon/README.md

 		![name](/screenshots/name.png)
 		* overheadcosts
 		![overhead](/screenshots/overhead.png)
-		* now we have added a new department named 'Low' - which has the 'low' product we created before using the manager experience.
+		* now we have added a new department named 'Low' - which has the 'low' product we created before.
 		![departmentlow](/screenshots/departmentlow.png)